pnp/cli-microsoft365/docs/docs/user-guide/using-cli.md

 ## Boolean options (true/false)

 Some options in the CLI expect boolean values like `true` or `false`.
-The CLI for Microsoft 365 has the following definition on booleans:
+The CLI for Microsoft 365 has the following definition for booleans:

 !!! info "Definition of Booleans"
     Booleans are case-insensitive and are represented by the following values.